 Flammable materials, such as paint thinner, are some of the most dangerous materials in your home.
 Never store flammable chemicals or other materials near your furnace, which has a flame that can light them on fire.
 Other materials that you should keep out of your utility closet where your furnace is located include gasoline, wood scraps, sawdust, rags, paint, and papers.
 If your furnace is located in the laundry room, you need to be very careful of where you hang your clothes, and cleaning solutions should be kept in airtight containers because some fumes can be flammable.
 You should also be especially careful of ammonia fumes.

 If you have children, you know that they can get into almost anything.
 If you don’t take the time to teach your children about why they need to stay away from the furnace, you could have a very bad accident.
 Let them know that the area around the heater isn’t a good place to play because the grill can get very hot.
 You should also let them know that they need to keep their toys a certain distance from the furnace to avoid flammable materials nearby.
+If you begin to hear strange noises—banging, rattling, etc.—then that could mean that there’s something wrong with the furnace.
+If the noises don’t go away, get in touch with a professional at https://valleyservice.net/fargo-services/furnace-repair.

 Lint and dust are both flammable, and you have to remember to clean them up because they can both build up quickly over time.
 You should vacuum around the furnace every month to avoid a buildup of flammable materials, such as dust and lint.
 If you have a wall furnace, you should also clean inside the burner compartments.
 One way that you can tell that you might have a dirty burner area is if the flame is burning yellow or orange.
-The flame should always be burning blue, so if it’s not, you should call a professional.
+The flame should always be burning blue, so if it’s not, you should visit www.onehourheatandair.com/lees-summit and call a professional.

 Changing out the filters according to the manufacturer’s recommendations is important.
 When you don’t replace the filters, you run an increased risk of fire hazards.
 A dirty filter will also cause problems with performance, and you and your family are more likely to have problems with allergies.
 The filter will eventually not be able to clean the air properly, so dust and other allergens will be recirculated into the air.